 Yes, our buyers can collect from almost anywhere as long as the location where the vehicle is located is accessible for a recovery vehicle.
 If the location is not accessible please let us know as soon as possible so the necessary steps can be taken.

 A collecting agent from the buying company will collect your vehicle.
 You will have been given their contact details and they will arrange the collection date and time with you.
 If you have any queries in regards to this, please don’t hesitate to get into contact with us.

 How can I contact the person who is collecting my vehicle?

-The collecting agent will contact you to arrange the date and time to collect your vehicle.
+The collecting agent will contact you once you have accepted an offer from them.
 If they have not been in contact with you, please let us know.

 I can’t get in contact with the collector, what shall I do?